kfly8/Result-Simple/README.md

 # => $err is 'apple'
 ```

 Here, the function returns a valid failure tuple `(undef, $err)`.
-However it is unclear whether this was intentional or a mistake.
+However, it is unclear whether this was intentional or a mistake.
 The lack of `Ok` or `Err` makes the intent ambiguous.

 Conclusively, be sure to use `Ok` or `Err` functions to make it clear whether the success or failure is intentional.